About OHP prescription drug coverage

-DMAP's Pharmaceutical Services program guidelines (Oregon Administrative Rules Chapter 410, Division 121) contain the billing and payment policies for enrolled pharmacies to follow when they need to bill DMAP instead of an OHP medical plan or coordinated care organization.
-Starting Jan.
-1, 2011, DMAP's pharmacy program was the first in Oregon to adopt the OHA's new Average Actual Acquisition Cost (AAAC) methodology.
-More information about AAAC is available on the OHA Pharmacy website.
+DMAP's Pharmaceutical Services program guidelines (Oregon Administrative Rules Chapter 410, Division 121) contain the billing and payment policies for enrolled pharmacies to follow when they need to bill DMAP instead of a CCO/plan.

-- Supplemental information - Eligibility and coverage information; billing guidelines for professional and pharmaceutical services, including Medication Therapy Management (MTM); Point of Sale, ProDUR and prior authorization information; 340B program information; contact information; related forms and resources.
+Recent rule filings, rulebooks and supplemental information - Eligibility and coverage information; billing guidelines; Point of Sale, ProDUR and prior authorization information; 340B program information; contact information; information for prescribers, including PA criteria, Drug Utilization Review information, and Preferred Drug List information; related forms and resources.

-- Oregon Medicaid Pharmacy Quick Reference - Telephone numbers, e-mail addresses, Web links, quick facts about billing Oregon Medicaid, and after-hours contact information for managed care prescriptions.
+Oregon Medicaid Pharmacy Quick Reference - Telephone numbers, e-mail addresses, Web links, quick facts about billing Oregon Medicaid, and after-hours contact information for CCO/plan prescriptions.

-- Use Epocrates Rx, a free mobile drug reference that provides point-of-care access to the Oregon Medicaid Preferred Drug List and the formularies for most OHP medical plans.
+Epocrates Rx - Use this free mobile drug reference to get point-of-care access to the Oregon Medicaid Preferred Drug List and the formularies for most OHP medical plans.